-- In the Setting/Preferences dialog (Ctrl+Alt+S), go to .
+In the Settings dialog Ctrl+Alt+S, go to .

 In the Class Methods field, enter the method that you want to take an SQL parameter.
 You can type the method manually, or click and select the method in the Select Class dialog.

 If the method takes multiple parameters, they will be displayed in the dialog.
 Select the ones that you want to use.